antimof/UxPlay/README.md

 its current client until that client drops the connection; since UxPlay-1.58, the option `-nohold` modifies this behavior so that when a new client requests a connection, it removes the current client and takes over.

+* In Audio-Only mode, use the `-sync` option to synchronize audio on the server with video on the client.
+This introduces a delay that the client adds to account for latency.
+There is an option `-al x` that sets the audio latency _x_  that the server reports to the client that in principle might modify the delay a little (this is not clear).
+Here (non-negative decimal) _x_ is given  in seconds, default is 0.25. _Without the `-sync` option, there is no audio delay, but the client's video lags behind the server's audio._

 * Since UxPlay-1.54, you can display the accompanying "Cover Art" from sources like Apple Music in Audio-Only (ALAC) mode: run "`uxplay -ca <name> &`" in the background, then run a image viewer with an autoreload feature: an example is "feh": run "``feh -R 1 <name>``"